Making redundancies is never an easy time for employers, and a claim of unfair dismissal is the last thing any business wants to face.

 The Employment Rights Act 1996 contains most of the provisions that govern unfair dismissal.

 If you are found to have unfairly dismissed an employee, an employment tribunal can order you to re-employ them, or pay compensation for the unfair dismissal.
-The basic compensation a court might order is £14,250, and you may have to pay further compensation for the employee’s financial losses, up to £78,335.
-You would also be likely to have to cover the court fees.
+The basic award a court can order is up to £14,670.
+They may then make a large compensatory award to cover losses up to £80,541 - or 52 weeks gross salary - whichever is lower.
+You would also probably have to cover the court fees.

 How can I protect my business against claims of unfair dismissal?